PenguineDavid/Kith/README.md

 +-/* =

-DISCLAIMER this is in very heavy WIP there will be bugs there will be missing features there will be features I've listed as complete and forgoten to add
+DISCLAIMER this is in very heavy WIP, there will be bugs there will be missing features, there will be features I've listed as complete and forgoten to .

 ---

-i recommend installing my extension pack for the language as well https://github.com/PenguineDavid/Kith-extension
+I recommend installing my extension pack for the language as well, https://github.com/PenguineDavid/Kith-extension